crdevdeu/video-player-slicer/README.md

 ##Usage

--New clips can be added specifying name, tage name,start time, end time on the interphase that shows after clicking on the "New clip" button.
+-New clips can be added specifying name, tag name,start time and end time on the interphase that shows after clicking on the "New clip" button.

--The list of clips of user created clips will be rendered bellow the full video item.
+-The list of user created clips will be rendered bellow the full video list item.

 -Video clips can be deleted and edited using the buttons displayed on the list of clips.
 In order to edit a clip an interphase to do so will render below the video.

--Clips can be played from the video player of from the list of clips.
+-Clips can be played from the video player or from the list of clips.

 -After a clip finishes it will jump to the next clip with a 3 second delay and animation.

--Clips can be saved for persistent use by clicking on the "save" button on each clip, a playlist will be created and it will persist after the browser is reloaded.
-Clicking on the button "Clear playlist" will clear the selected clips persistence.
+-Clips can be saved for persistent use by clicking on the "save" button, a playlist will be created and it will persist after the browser is reloaded.
+Clicking on the button "Clear playlist" will clear the clips persistence.

 -The list of clips can be filtered by tag name using the "Filter clips by tagname", all filtered clips will play in sequense skiping clips that were filtered out.